rilhia/omni-endo-ai-mcp/README.md

 > [!IMPORTANT]
 > If you ever download a newer version of this tool, always rebuild with `docker compose build --no-cache`.
 A plain start can reuse an old cached image and run outdated code.

 You now have everything built.
-There are two ways to use it: **Claude Desktop** (Section A) or **Open WebUI with a local model** (Section B).
+There are two ways to use it: **Claude Desktop** (Section A) or **Open WebUI** (Section B).
 You can set up either or both.

 ---

 <a id="section-a-claude-desktop"></a>
 ## 🅰️ Section A: Use it with Claude Desktop

 With Claude Desktop, Claude launches its own copy of the tool on demand and reads your data directly.
-You do **not** need to keep anything running in the terminal for this, Claude starts and stops the container itself.
+You do **not** need to keep anything running in the terminal for this — Claude starts and stops the container itself.

 ### A1.
 Find your Claude config file
 Claude Desktop is configured by a file called `claude_desktop_config.json`.